jgclark/NotePlan-Plugins/README.md

   "plugin.author": "Jonathan Clark", // author name
   "plugin.url": "tbd", // link to repository for the plugin "plugin.version": "0.0.1", // x.y.z plugin version
+  "plugin.dependencies": [ // optional list of dependencies, and automated tests
+    {
+      "description": "Ruby interpreter", // human-readable desceription of the dependency "min_version": "2.4.0", // (optional) human-readable minimum version string "test_command": "ruby --version" // (optional) command to run on installation; if it returns true then the dependency is met; if not then warn user and disable.
+    },
+    {
+      "description": "Ruby gem 'json'",
+      "min_version": "2.0.0",
+      "test_command": "gem spec json --local --version '>=2'"  // cool command to do a specific ruby gem test :-) }
+  ],
   "plugin.commands": [ // array of commands; minimum 1
     {
       "name": "tidy", // short name to use in the command bar